saurabdixit/RoboND-DeepLearning-Project/README.md

 # Results/Conclusion:
+The output weight file can be found in data/weights/ folder.
+However, you will get 0.30 result on it.

 My current version is currently running on my local laptop.
 I am very positive that it will work.

 I know that I don't have the perfect 0.40 result as expected.
 However, I am pretty sure that if you run my notebook on with above parameters on AWS and train the FCN.
 It will work.